 New Orleans is, in every way, the city that most embraces that high-low bar life.
-Not just in Louisiana, but in the whole United States.
+Not just in Louisiana but in the whole United States.
 You can drink at a gilded cocktail haven where storied classic cocktails were invented, then stumble outside for a hurricane cocktail consumed right there on the street — yes, it’s legal to drink on the street here, which is obvious as soon as you arrive.
-Nothing quite exemplifies this dichotomy like Bourbon Street, which is smack in the middle New Orleans’ French Quarter.
+While almost all New Orleans bars embrace the rowdy lifestyle, nothing quite exemplifies this dichotomy like Bourbon Street, which is smack in the middle New Orleans’ French Quarter.

-This small part of New Orleans is both its most famous and its oldest.
-It’s lined with strip clubs, dives, and live music spots.
-Some are worth your time, many others are not.
 Regardless of how you look at it, though, you’re doing Bourbon Street wrong if you’re only going to one bar.
+Bars on Bourbon Street are crowded close together, making it easy to bar hop all night long.
 Take advantage of being able to walk place to place with a drink in hand.
 These are the 14 bars on Bourbon Street that you must go to at least once.

-Note on selection: Only bars physically located on Bourbon Street, not the broader French Quarter, were considered.
+Quick note on selection: Only bars physically located on Bourbon Street, not the broader French Quarter, were considered.
 Since this is a town with plenty drinking history and passion for beverages, there will surely be some strong opinions about what is left off.
-These are simply the most essential ones to visit — feel free to fight us, but only after we’ve had a hand grenade.
+These are simply the most essential Bourbon Street bars to visit — feel free to argue with us, but only after we’ve had a Hand Grenade.

 Locations: (Original) 600 Bourbon Street, (Bourbon) 721 Bourbon Street, (Bayou Club and Music Bar) 610 Bourbon Street, and (Little Tropical Isle) 435 Bourbon Street

 2. Funky 544